ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

 ```

 ## Naming convention for dual-core and Armv8-M target names
-As described in previous paragraphs, SPE and NSPE target names **MUST** be defined for dual-core and Armv8-M targets.
+As described in previous paragraphs, both SPE and NSPE target names **MUST** be defined for dual-core and Armv8-M targets.
 This section defines the naming convention for the same.

 `TargetA_S`       : PSA secure target (SPE)
 `TargetA`         : PSA non-secure target (NSPE)